Five in court for drug supply offences committed in Haverfordwest

 Sentencing of Mann, Heidi Moseley and Hodgson will be done after the trial.

-All the defendants were released on bail with Mann and Lauren Moseley placed under curfew from 9pm to 6am.
+All the defendants were released on bail with Mann and Heidi Moseley placed under curfew from 9pm to 6am.

 Follow the Western Telegraph’s Instagram page here and see some of the best images of Pembrokeshire.